Use Asana and email

 - Add a task follower—reply with your teammate’s email in the CC: field

-If you’re receiving too many email notifications or don’t need them anymore, turn them off in My Profile Settings.
+If you’re receiving too many email notifications or don’t need them anymore, turn them off in My Settings.

 Now that you understand how Asana and email can work together, here are some ways to maximize your productivity in each: